 The Checker Framework also supports type qualifier polymorphism for methods, which permits a single method to have multiple different qualified type signatures.

-A polymorphic qualifier's definition is marked with @PolymorphicQualifier.
+To define a polymorphic qualifier, mark the definition with @PolymorphicQualifier.
 For example, @PolyNull is a polymorphic type qualifier for the Nullness type system:

 '''

 @PolymorphicQualifier

 @Target(ElementType.TYPE_USE)

 public @interface PolyNull { }

 '''